vsillan/game-server-programming-course/assignments/assignment_2.md

 }
 ```

-``ModifiedPlayer`` class is used to defined object that contains the properties that can be modified on a player.
+``ModifiedPlayer`` class contains the properties that can be modified on a player.

 ```
 public class ModifiedPlayer